TianxiaoNYU/exRNA-Biomarker/README.md

-# Bioinformatics: A novel exRNA panel for cancer diagnosis
+# exRNA-Biomarker: A novel exRNA panel for cancer diagnosis
 ## This is the sample code for constructing a pipeline for novel exRNA biomarkers analysis, especially conbined with machine learning!

 ### What does it have